xplosionmind/old.tommi.space/_notes/public/Boundaries.md

 - from June 2016, [turning off all push notifications](https://www.wired.com/story/turn-off-your-push-notifications/ "“Turn off your Push Notifications” on Wired"), except alarms and reminders
 	- you don't actually miss any message
 	- you can leave internet and everything turned on, nothing will distract you unless really important and worth your immediate attention
-- from 9<sup>th</sup> November 2020, never use my laptop while in bed, except to watch movies or series
+- from 9<sup>th</sup> November 2020, never use my laptop while in bed, except to watch movies
-- by the end of 2020, stop sending voice notes longer than 30-45 seconds
+- by the end of 2020, stop sending voice notes longer than 45 seconds
 	- Either write or call.
-It's way better, most of the time.
-	- communications becomes stressful: if I record long audios, obviously I need to listen to them… and they pile up.
+	- communications become stressful: if I record long audios, obviously I need to listen to them… and they pile up.
 This is not good nor healthy.
 - by the end of 2020, [quit Social Media](https://quitsocialmedia.club "Quit Social Media")

 <br>